map0/sample-rest-api/README.md

 #changelog

 ##v0.0.9
-- deploy the BE app
+- integrate Passport strategy for jwt. store hashed pass in users db.

+##v0.0.9
+- better valdations should be implemented. we use only db validations now

 ##v0.0.8
-- integrate Passport strategy for jwt. store hashed pass in users db.
+- deploy the app, may get some feedback

 ##v0.0.7
 - integrate a VAT service to calculate the price, using this public API - https://jsonvat.com/